-Within a few days of receiving the form, one of St. Bart’s clergy will be assigned to officiate at your service.
-If you desire a particular priest at St. Bart’s, please indicate on the form or let us know.
-If you desire to have a priest not on our staff participate in your wedding, please make that arrangement after speaking with the priest assigned to you at St. Bart’s.
+Within a few days of your first contact with Peter, one of our St. Bart’s clergy will be assigned to officiate at your service.
+If you desire a particular priest at St. Bart’s, please indicate that to Peter.
+If you wish to have a priest not on our staff participate in your wedding, please make that arrangement after speaking with Peter.

-Your priest will be in touch by email within a week of receiving your form to arrange a first conversation by phone.
+Your assigned priest will be in touch by email within a week of your contact with Peter to arrange a first conversation by phone.
 An in-person meeting with both members of the couple will follow.
 Please do not firmly set a date until you have met with your priest and together determined that St Bart’s is the right place for your wedding.

 Pre-marital counseling is both a requirement of the Episcopal Church and a strong commitment on the part of St. Bart’s clergy.
 A minimum of three pre-marital meetings will be held, with the expectation that both parties will attend.
-These meetings are to provide as much preparation as possible for you as a couple in taking this significant life step and to satisfy the priest that to the best of his/her knowledge the couple has a reasonably and holy hope for a lifelong marriage.
+These meetings are to provide as much preparation as possible for you as a couple in taking this significant life step and to satisfy the priest that to the best of his/her knowledge the couple has a reasonable and holy hope for a lifelong marriage.
 Your priest will share more details about this process in the initial meeting.